 From there to PSV, but with a different approach this time?

 Yes, I was initially going to turn down the opportunity because I new it would be short lived.
 Playing the odd amateur game was fine, but the higher up the professional ladder you go the less room there is for weakness, and there was no way that my knee would last the distance.
-And I was right, because 3 months after my debut I was really struggling.

 I watched you playing in that debut match.
 It was certainly different and your team mates seemed confused by it all?